chetan-2002/ScanAndGo/Readme.md

 # Scan and Go

-Scan and Go is a mobile application built using React Native that enables users to scan QR codes and store the data in the backend.
-This application uses Firebase as a backend-as-a-service to store data.
-With Scan and Go, users can quickly scan QR codes and store the captured information in the cloud database.
-This app is designed to be user-friendly, and it offers an intuitive interface that allows users to scan codes with just a few taps.
+Scan and Go is a mobile application developed using React Native and Firebase.
+Its primary purpose is to streamline and modernize the process of student check-ins at college libraries.
+Instead of manually entering names in a register, the application utilizes QR code technology to automate and digitize the process.

 ## Working App can be found here